PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 When The Prince awoke the wind had picked up.
 The branches whistled, clouds had gathered.
 It looked like a storm was coming.
 The Prince found this exciting; a chance to use his equipment.
 But more than that; he felt his life on the road was begining.

-Working his gauntlets off he pried the buckles open on his pack.
+Working his gauntlets off, he pried the buckles open on his pack.
 The canvas skin of the backpack soaked through, the straps were difficult to work free.

 With the backpack unbuckled he pulled out a tarred canvas sheet; it would make his tent.
 Unwieldy in the wind, the large sheet flapped wildly.
 The Prince pegged down one corner, driving the wooden peg with a stomp.
 Taking the other corner of the tent sheet he fastened it to the edge of his makeshift 'seat'.
 A bivouac against the side of the fallen tree would suffice.
 With some more driven pegs, The Prince thought he had engineered enough of a shelter to withstand what was coming.